brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

         }
     ]

-Similarly, `StateMonitor` and its similar types are represented like,
+Similarly, `~brian2.monitors.statemonitor.StateMonitor` and its similar types are represented like,

 .. code:: python